newlandsvalley/purescript-school-of-music/README.md

 Supported Instruments
 ---------------------

 PSoM uses instruments from [Benjamin Gleitzman's soundfont library](https://github.com/gleitz/midi-js-soundfonts).
 It recognizes all the instruments listed [here](http://gleitz.github.io/midi-js-soundfonts/FluidR3_GM/names.json).
-These differ slightly from the names originally used by HSoM - the mapping between the two is shown [here](https://github.com/newlandsvalley/purescript-school-of-music/blob/master/HSoM_INSTRUMENTS.md).
+The names differ slightly from those originally used by HSoM - the mapping between the two is shown [here](https://github.com/newlandsvalley/purescript-school-of-music/blob/master/HSoM_INSTRUMENTS.md).
 MIDI allows up to 10 such instruments to be available for any given melody.

 Front End
 ---------